halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-employee-termination-payment.md

 |Taxable Component|This is the total amount of the payment less the tax free component.
 This amount is generally assessable income.|
 |Tax Free Component|This is the amount of the payment which is tax free.
 It consists of any pre-July 1983 segment plus any invalidity segment of the payment|
 |||
-  |ETP Code| the list of ETP codes have been provided by the ATO and furter information is available from the www.ato.gov.au website.
+  |ETP Code| The list of ETP codes have been provided by the ATO and furter information is available from the www.ato.gov.au website.
 The list of ETP codes are:
  ||R – Early Retirement, Genuine Redundancy, Invalidity or Compensation|
  ||S – Payment already made in previous tax year early retirement, Redundancy, Invalidity or Compensation|
  ||O – Other ETP not described by Code R|